realkemon/home/pages/tut_part1_2.md

  </tr>
 </table>

 When starting development of a multiplayer map for any game, it is especially helpful to create a layout sketch early on.
-On the one hand, this forces us to think about gameplay aspects from the very start.
-On the other hand, the previous findings enable us to already spot possibly problematic areas for performance in the initial layout sketch.
+This enables us to anticipate both gameplay and performance from the start.
 The earlier we spot flaws, the easier it is to combat them.

 <table>
  <tr>